 - Whole body itching

-- Coma -- in severe cases, high blood glucose may affect water distribution in brain cells, causing a state of deep unconsciousness, or coma.
+- Coma.
+In severe cases, high blood glucose may affect water distribution in brain cells, causing a state of deep unconsciousness, or coma.

 Both type 1 and type 2 diabetes are caused by the absence, insufficient production, or lack of response by cells in the body to the hormone insulin.
 Insulin is a key regulator of the body's metabolism.
 After meals, food is digested in the stomach and intestines.
 Sugar (glucose) molecules are absorbed directly into the bloodstream, and blood glucose levels rise.
-Under normal circumstances, the rise in blood glucose levels signals specific cells in the pancreas -- called beta cells -- to secrete insulin into the bloodstream.
+Under normal circumstances, the rise in blood glucose levels signals specific cells in the pancreas, called beta cells, to secrete insulin into the bloodstream.
 Insulin, in turn, enables glucose to enter cells in the body that may be burned for energy or stored for future use.

 In type 1 diabetes, the beta cells of the pancreas produce little or no insulin, the hormone that allows glucose to enter body cells.
 Once glucose enters a cell, it is used as fuel.
 Without adequate insulin, glucose builds up in the bloodstream instead of going into the cells.
 The body is unable to use this glucose for energy despite high levels in the bloodstream, leading to increased hunger.

 In addition, the high levels of glucose in the blood cause the patient to urinate more, which leads to excessive thirst.
-Within 5 - 10 years after diagnosis, the insulin-producing beta cells of the pancreas are completely destroyed, and no more insulin is produced.
+Within 5 to 10 years after diagnosis, the insulin-producing beta cells of the pancreas are completely destroyed, and no more insulin is produced.